-Facilitator Expertise: Peace Corps Volunteers and local counterparts who have
+Facilitator Peace Corps Volunteers and local counterparts who have been trained in how to use and adapt the Life Skills and

-Session 3: Building Self-Confidence

-Date: Time: 120 minutes Facilitator(s): --- --
+Session 3: Building Self-Confidence Date: Time: 120 minutes Facilitator(s):

 - 1. Make slips of paper (one sheet cut into eighths) for each participant - 2.
 Research agencies and organizations that can help address adolescent physical, mental, emotional, and social issues.
 Be prepared to share several to indicate that participants have resources to help them handle the challenges of adolescence.